mikamboo/libradevbox/README.md

 ## Libra dockerized !

-This is Docker image i built to run the official  [Libra](https://libra.org) doc sample doc [for executing your first transaction on the Libra Blockchain](https://developers.libra.org/docs/my-first-transaction)
+This is Docker image built to run the official [Libra](https://libra.org) doc sample doc [for executing your first transaction on the Libra Blockchain](https://developers.libra.org/docs/my-first-transaction)

 ### The docker libradevbox